Yashwanth6309/Low-Power-Area-Efficient-4-bit-ALU-Design-Digital-VLSI-Project/README.md

 - XNOR-based full adder with ~50% lower power than the conventional design
 - 3-bit control signal (s0, s1, s2) for operation selection
 - Two's complement subtraction reusing the existing adder — no extra hardware
-- Exhaustive simulation over all 256 input combinations (16 × 16)
+- Exhaustive simulation over all 256 input combinations (16 × 16) using ModelSim Student Edition

 ---